OpenRAN 5G NR

 Zheng Cai (Sprint)

-- Hardware and software reference architectures for 5G NR gNB, including the components CU, DU and RU.
+- Reference architectures for 5G NR gNB, including the components CU, DU and RU.

-- APIs and interfaces for multi-vendors’ interoperability based on the 3GPP specifications.
+- APIs and interfaces for multi-vendors’ interoperability based on industry specifications.

-The group will work with the industry partners to accelerate the device development and satisfy the 5G
+The group will work with industry partners to accelerate solution development and satisfy the 5G scaled deployment requirement.

 With OpenRAN 5G NR